 Quickstart: Build, publish, and translate with custom models

-Translator is a cloud-based neural machine translation service that is part of the Azure Cognitive Services family of REST API that can be used with any operating system.
+Translator is a cloud-based neural machine translation service that is part of the Azure AI services family of REST API that can be used with any operating system.
 Translator powers many Microsoft products and services used by thousands of businesses worldwide to perform language translation and other language-related operations.
-In this quickstart, you'll learn to build custom solutions for your applications across all supported languages.
+In this quickstart, learn to build custom solutions for your applications across all supported languages.

-To use the Custom Translator portal, you'll need the following resources:
+To use the Custom Translator portal, you need the following resources:

 Azure subscription - Create one for free

 Once you have an Azure subscription, create a Translator resource in the Azure portal to get your key and endpoint.
 After it deploys, select Go to resource.